pbnj/awesome-podcasts/README.md

 * [Remote Conference Talks](https://devchat.tv/remote-conf-talks) - This feed contains several of the talks given at Remote Conference put on by Devchat.tv each month.
 Topics range from Ruby to JavaScript to community to tools and tricks.

+## Elixir
+*Podcasts related to Elixir Programming Language*

+* [Elixir Fountain](http://elixirfountain.com/) - Bringing you the News & Interviews from around the Elixir Community.

 ## General
 *General programming podcasts*